 Robust event lifecycle coverage: Cvent provides robust lifecycle coverage of event activities (in-person, virtual, and hybrid) within one comprehensive application.

-Scalable for large programs: Supports large-scale events and programs that have multiple sessions or tracks.
+Scalable for large programs: Supports large-scale events and programs that have multiple sessions.

 Integration capabilities: Â Cvent allows users to integrate with their current CRM systems and marketing tools.